omidarmat/webDevNotes/JavaScript/javascript-theory.md

 #### **Creating a promise**

-To create a new promise, we use the `new` operator and then the call the `Promise()` constructor.
+To create a new promise, we use the `new` operator and then call the `Promise()` constructor.
 The Promise constructor function accepts one argument, and that is the **executor function**.
 The executor function is called as soon as the Promise constructor is executed.
 The executor has access to 2 other arguments: `resolve` and `reject` functions.
 Calling the resolve function in the executor will mark the promise as fulfilled, while calling the reject function will mark it as rejected.
 Also, the value that we pass into the resolve function will be the fulfillment value of the promise, while the value that we pass into the reject function will be the error message that will then be accessible in the `.catch()` method.

 The executor function is where we implement the asynchronous behavior that we are trying to handle using a promise.
 So the executor function should eventually produce a value.
 That would be the future value of the promise.